Travelers Championship: A hole-by-hole guide to TPC River Highlands

 While bunkers have been reduced, TPC River Highlands' 6th green has been toughened slightly over the last decade.

-The first of just two par fives, this one used to be unreachable but is now an eagle chance, though players can be frustrated by an unfriendly angle to the green after a ripped drive and a second shot that misses in the wrong place.
+The first of just two par fives at River Highlands, this one used to be unreachable but is now an eagle chance, though players can be frustrated by an unfriendly angle to the green after a ripped drive and a second shot that misses in the wrong place.
 Fifteen bunkers used to dot all relevant areas of the hole; in the wake of the course's bunker renovation in 2016, that number is down to eight.
-It was the second-easiest hole on the course in 2024; eagles and birdies actually outnumbered pars.
+It was the easiest hole on the course in 2025, with birdies outnumbering pars.

 Hole No. 7 - Par 4, 443 yards